 How do I remove computer memory in my computer?

-If memory is already installed in your computer memory slots, some or all of it will need to be removed before additional memory can be added.
+If memory is already installed in your computer memory slots, some or all of it needs to be removed before additional memory can be added.
 Below are the steps on how to remove memory from your computer.

 Once you've located the memory you want to remove from the computer you should notice two tabs on either side of the memory slot as shown in the picture below.
 Press each tab down and away from the memory slot.
 If done successfully, the memory should pop out and once both tabs are away from the memory module you can lift the memory out with no effort.